UchiteL0515/flutter-activities/README.md

 # 📱 Software Development 3 – Flutter Activities
-### 👨‍💻 Author: Alec Parantar
+### 👨‍💻 Author: Lorenzo Alec B. Parantar
 ### 📘 Course: Software Development 3
 ### 🧠 Framework: Flutter (Dart)
 ### 🧩 IDE: VS Code

 This repository contains all **10 Flutter activities** completed for the Software Development 3 course.
-Each activity is organized in its own folder, with proper version control via Git branches.
+Each activity is organized in its own folder, with proper version control via Git.

 ---